maxkulish/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

 In addition to memory layout efficiency, struct alignment also plays a crucial role in concurrent systems.
 When multiple goroutines access different fields of the same struct that reside on the same CPU cache line, they may suffer from false sharing—where changes to one field cause invalidations in the other, even if logically unrelated.

+On modern CPUs, a typical cache line is 64 bytes wide.
+When a struct is accessed in memory, the CPU loads the entire cache line that contains it, not just the specific field.
+This means that two unrelated fields within the same 64-byte block will both reside in the same line—even if they are used independently by separate goroutines.
+If one goroutine writes to its field, the cache line becomes invalidated and must be reloaded on the other core, leading to degraded performance due to false sharing.

 To illustrate, we compared two structs—one vulnerable to false sharing, and another with padding to separate fields across cache lines:

 ```go